Menu

 Here are seven ways implementing a computerized filing system can help your business manage documents more efficiently.

 Naming your files effectively is one of the most critical aspects of an efficient computerized filing system.
-Without a consistent file-naming convention in place, finding documents can be confusing, difficult and frustrating.
+Without a consistent file-naming convention in place, finding documents can be difficult and frustrating.
 If you start with good habits when first implementing your system, you’ll set your business up for long-term success.

-To begin, understand that there are two types of files you’ll be storing — the ones you create and the ones you collect.
-Create a system that differentiates these two file types in a way that makes sense, whether that’s marking it in the file name or dictating where the file is stored.
+To begin, understand that there are two types of files you’ll be storing: the ones you create and the ones you collect.
+Create a system that differentiates these two file types in a way that makes sense — whether that’s marking it in the file name or dictating where the file is stored.

 Next, decide on a naming convention.
 The best styles usually include dates and version numbers while avoiding special characters.
 An example could be “Employee Handbook 2024 Version 1″ or “Employee Handbook February 10 2024.”
 You should aim to be descriptive and specific so files are easy to find according to how old they are and their subject matter.

-Sean Peek contributed to this article.
+Max Freedman contributed to this article.